17 Dogs Caged In Warehouse Without Food Or Water, One Dead After Flight To Chicago

 “Something needs to be done,” she said.
 “This is ridiculous.
 These animals don’t deserve that.”

 Fin, a black lab, just turned one year old.
-He was bred in Russia, and due to COVID-19 he took longer than expected to get to his Alabama home.
-The delay the dogs went through as they stopped at O’Hare International Airport on Aug.
-10 was a shock to Yates.
-She said the black lab was in a kennel, barely able to move for two days.
-She said one day was in a Chicago cargo hold, in governmental limbo.
+He was bred in Russia, and due to COVID-19, he took longer than expected to get to his Alabama home.
+The delay he and other dogs went through as they stopped at O’Hare International Airport on Aug.
+9 was a shock to Yates.
+She said the black lab was in a kennel, barely able to move for two days., including one day in a Chicago cargo hold, in governmental limbo.

-“He was laying in his own feces and had obviously been in it for quite some time,” she said.
+“He was laying in his own feces, and had obviously been in it for quite some time,” she said.

-More dogs arrived from Amman, Jordan, Aug.
-28 and were placed in a warehouse.
+Chicago Police described a similar situation this past weekend, when they rescued 17 dogs caged without food or water, and found another dog dead.
+Police said they arrived from Amman, Jordan, on Friday, and were left in a warehouse without proper care until police were tipped off on Monday.
+Animal control took possession of two dogs that survived, and another agency is caring for the other 15.

 The cargo company said the dogs did not have the proper vaccination documents required for international shipping.

-Chicago police said the Centers for Disease Control and Prevention would not release the dogs to their owner.
-They described 17 dogs in a cage without food or water and at least one dog dead.
-Animal control took possession of two, and another agency is caring for the other 15.

-Yates said it was the same situation with her lab weeks ago.
+Yates said it was the same situation with her dog weeks ago.

 An airline cargo handling service was issued two citations, one for cruelty to animals and one for neglect.